th555/iriri/README.md

 ### Place phase

-- Place a word using one or more pieces from your hand, connected (orthogonally) in at least one place to the rest of the pyramids.
+- Place one or more pieces from your hand on the board, connected (orthogonally) in at least one place to the rest of the pyramids.
-  - All placed pieces must lie on a single horizontal or vertical line.
+  - All placed pieces must lie on a single horizontal or vertical line, with no empty spaces between them.
   - Pieces may be placed on both sides of existing pieces, between existing pieces, etc.. as long as they satisfy the above rule.
   - Each word on the play area of which the newly placed pieces are part, both horizontal and vertical, must be a valid word at the time of placement, according to the current dictionary.
 - For each word you formed, score 1 point per piece.
 Although you may only place pieces of your own colour, you score points for pieces of the opponent’s colour as well.
 If a piece is part of 2 newly formed words, count it twice.
-- If you can’t place a valid word, you must pass.
+- If you can’t form a valid word, you must pass.

 ### Take phase